memetc/ML4RG_Group1/README.md

 ```bash
 bash sync_drive.sh
 ```
+### Data Sequences

+**.fna Files**
+These are FASTA files containing nucleotide sequences.
+Each sequence in the file starts with a header line beginning with >, followed by lines of nucleotide sequences.

+**.gff Files**
+These are General Feature Format files, which contain information about gene features like gene locations, exons, introns, etc. Each line in a GFF file represents one feature with fields separated by tabs.

 ## ===== OLD =====
 To build the data:
 1. Create a directory name it 'data_expression' move the expression data inside.
 2. Move the 'upstream_sequences.tsv' to the working directory.
 3. Run the cells in order.
 If the data from all of the 32 species are not extracted uncomment the cell to continue to gather data.
 4. After the expression data of 32 species gathered run to get the sequence data and merge it.
 (Question: Do you think inner merge makes sense here?)